-Background: The Prairie Warbler is a rare songbird in Ontario and is on the candidate list for re-assessment by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC).
-There are known concentrations of breeding Prairie Warblers along the southeastern shore of Georgian Bay and the species is found rarely along the southern edge of the Canadian Shield.
+Background: The Prairie Warbler, a rare songbird in Ontario, is a species of conservation concern due in part to its small population size.
+The majority of Ontario’s Prairie Warblers breed in sparsely-vegetated rock barrens along the southeastern shore of Georgian Bay and the species is found rarely along the southern edge of the Canadian Shield.
 The amount of shrubland where Prairie Warblers breed is thought to be declining and little is known about the distribution of this species across the transition zone between the Canadian Shield and the Mixedwood Plains, from Georgian Bay to the Frontenac Arch.
 This area, known as the Land Between, has been gaining increasing attention as a unique and ecologically significant region of Ontario.
 The Land Between has never been systematically surveyed for Prairie Warblers, leaving a critical knowledge gap regarding the species’ distribution in this region.

 In 2015, BECO conducted preliminary surveys in Queen Elizabeth II Wildlands Provincial Park.